Trade Gold Trading

 Day traders use the calculated pivot-points to determine levels of entry, stops & profit taking, by trying to determine where the majority of other oil traders may be doing the same.

-A pivot-point is a crude oil price level of significance in technical analysis of a financial market that is used by oil traders as a predictive indicator of crude crude oil price movement.
-It is calculated as an average of significant crude oil prices (high, low and close) from the performance of a market in the prior trading period.
-If the crude oil prices in the following period trades above the central point it is usually evaluated as a bullish sentiment, whereas if crude crude oil price below the central point is seen as bearish.
+A pivot-point is a crude oil price level of significance in technical analysis of a financial market that is used by oil traders as a predictive indicator of crude oil price movement.
+It's calculated as an average of significant crude oil prices (high, low and close) from the performance of a market in the prior trading period.
+If the crude oil prices in the following period trades above the central point it is usually evaluated as a bullish sentiment, whereas if crude oil price below central point is seen as bearish.

-• In an up oil trend, the pivot point and the resistance levels may represent a ceiling level for the crude crude oil price. if crude crude oil price goes above this level the up oil trend is no longer sustainable and a oil trend reversal may occur.
+• In an up oil trend, the pivot point and the resistance levels may represent a ceiling level for the crude oil price.
+If crude oil price goes above this level the up oil trend is no longer sustainable and a oil trend reversal may occur.

 The central pivot-point can then be used to calculate the support & resistance levels as follows: